YangLiu9208/CausalVLR/README.md

 * matplotlib
 * graphviz

-To use Causal-VLReasoning, we could install it using [pip](https://pypi.org/project/Causal-VLReasoning/):
+To use CausalVLR, we could install it using [pip](https://pypi.org/project/Causal-VLReasoning/):

 ```
-pip install Causal-VLReasoning
+pip install CausalVLR
 ```

 # Documentation

-Please kindly refer to [Causal-VLReasoning Doc](https://link.springer.com/article/10.1007/s11633-022-1362-z) for detailed tutorials and usages.
+Please kindly refer to [CausalVLR Doc](https://link.springer.com/article/10.1007/s11633-022-1362-z) for detailed tutorials and usages.

 # Running examples